A tour through Defender for Cloud Apps

-Microsoft Cloud App Security (CAS).
+Microsoft Defender for Cloud Apps (CAS).
 A cloud broker - probably one of the most powerful tools regarding security and compliance in the cloud cosmos.
 If you are completely new to all these topics, I would suggest to read about the M365 security concepts before.
 Here is an official Microsoft sheet on CAS.

 Todays applications are found in the web = SaaS - Software as a Service.
 Some use case, that a business wants, hosted from the Internet, that you draw a benefit.
 The challenge is that there is no way to centrally manage these interactions from your users.
 The legacy approach was maybe to set firewall policies, but that is laborious.
-Cloud App Security stands between these connections, gives major insights and leverages controls.
+Defender for Cloud Apps stands between these connections, gives major insights and leverages controls.

 Shadow IT describes the concept of decentralized IT actions, that are (most of the time) not allowed.
 Here is an example: a user of your organization enables collaboration to a cloud app.
 The IT department has no information or governance on this.
 This is where CAS enters the game to benefit you.